mcmah309/activate/README.md

 a dev
 ```

-A `.env` file and a `configmap` file are also created in the `.activate` directory.
-That can be used
+An `.env` file and a `configmap` file, representing the active environment,
-as needed.
+are created in the `.activate` directory for convenient use.

 ### Monorepo
 `activate.toml` files can be distributed across a codebase, where each application has its own